cjekel/cjekel.github.io/_posts/2017-05-01-How-to-detect-faces-using-facenet.md

 First you must be sure that you have all have  installed all of the Python requirements which are: tensorflow==1.0, scipy, scikit-learn, opencv-python, h5py, matplotlib, Pillow,  requests, and psutil.
 I'm running the latest tensorflow=1.1.0-rc2 and facenet appears to be working with no problems.
 Now you should validate facenet using the LFW dataset to verify that your installation is working  properly.
 You can follow [these](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw) instructions.

 The facenet library uses a pre-trained [MTCNN](https://kpzhang93.github.io/MTCNN_face_detection_alignment/index.html) to detect faces.
-This appears to be a really good facial detection implmenation.
+This appears to be a really good facial detection implementation.
 With my particular dataset, the MTCNN facial detection implementation is working much better than the standard haarcascade frontalface detection typically done with OpenCV.

-Here is a simple script to detect faces using the facenet implmenation:
+Here is a simple script to detect faces using the facenet implementation:
 ```python
 #   import facenet libraires
 from __future__ import absolute_import